SilverWolfiee/Hello-World/README.md

 ## ✨ Quotes from the Ruins of Amphoreus

-> _"We are all echoes of the code that created us."_
+> _"We are all echoes of the extrapolations that created us."_
 > _"The end was never the end — it was just the start to a new begininning."_
-> _"When the last byte fades into destruction, the first spark ignites again."_
+> _"When the last byte fades into destruction, the first spark ignites again as memoriesR."_
 > _"Every ‘Hello, World!’ is a promise — that creation still works."_

 ---